Does Long COVID Lead To Alcohol Intolerance?

 Now, it’s becoming easier for some people to find treatment services, although unrelated barriers — such as cost barriers — may still persist.

-Treatment for alcohol abuse will often involve:
+Treatment for alcohol use disorder will often involve:

 • alcohol detoxification (detox)